flyingllama87/udp-holepunch/README.md

 Notes:

-- The latency calculation depend on the system time being very accurate.
+- The latency calculation depends on the system time being very accurate.
 Suggest sync to the same NTP server first.
-- Server runs on TCP 8085 by default.
+- Server runs on TCP 8085 by default but client communications run on a random UDP socket.

 ### Building
 - Needs golang installed for client + server golang build.
 Clang/LLVM and/or GCC can be used for C++ clients.